topofocus/active-orient/README.md

 Use OrientDB to persistently store dynamic Ruby-Objects and use database queries to manage even very large datasets. **OrientDB Version 3 is required**

+> Note: The branch "match" includes a thread-safe version, currently testing the appraoach

 For changes from Version OrientDB 2.2 -> [Wiki](../..//wiki/Changes-2.2--to------3.0)
 ### Quick Start